Martinism: Louis-Claude de Saint-Martin

 In a nutshell, the Martinism as we know it today consists of the theurgic tradition of Martinez de Pasqually (Martinezism), the Masonic Templarism of Jean-Baptiste Willermoz (Willermozism) and the Christian Theosophy of Louis-Claude de Saint-Martin.
-This heritage was reorganized into the 'Ordre Martiniste' in 1886 by Augustin Chaboseau and Gerard Encausse (also known as Papus)..
-The regular transmission of the Martinist heritage to Chaboseau and Papus has not been proven as of today.
+This heritage was reorganized into the 'Ordre Martiniste' in 1886 by Augustin Chaboseau and Gerard Encausse (also known as Papus).

-Martinezism: Martinez de Pasqually and the Elus Cohens
+Martinezism: Martinez de Pasqually and the Élus Coëns

 Jacques de Livron Joachim de la Tour de la Casa Martinez de Pasqually was born in c.
 1727 in Grenoble, France, and died in 1774 in Saint-Domingue while dealing with profane business.
 Martinez de Pasqually was active in Masonic organisations throughout France from the age of 28 onwards.
 In 1765 he established l'Ordre des Chevaliers Maçons Élus Coëns de l'Univers (Order of Knight-Masons Elect Priests of the Universe), which functioned as a regular Masonic obedience in France.

 This order had three sets of degrees: the first were analogous to the symbolic degrees of conventional Freemasonry.
 The second were generally Masonic, though hinting at Pasqually's own secret doctrine.
 The third set were blatantly magical: for example, by using exorcisms against evil in the world generally and in the individual specifically.
 In the highest degree, the Reaux-Croix, the initiate was taught to use Theurgy to contact spiritual realms beyond the physical.

-De Pasqually put forth the philosophy underlying the work of the Elus-Cohens in his only book, Treatise on the Reintegration of Beings, which first uses the analogy of the Garden of Eden, and refers to Christ as "The Repairer".
-The ultimate aim of the Elus-Cohen was to attain – whilst living – the beatific vision through a series of magical invocations and complex theurgic operations.
+De Pasqually put forth the philosophy underlying the work of the Élus Coëns in his only book, Treatise on the Reintegration of Beings, which first uses the analogy of the Garden of Eden, and refers to Christ as "The Repairer".
+The ultimate aim of the Élus Coën was to attain – whilst living – the beatific vision through a series of magical invocations and complex theurgic operations.

-After Martinez de Pasqually's death, the Elus-Cohens continued to operate for some time; however, divisions started to occur between various temples, which became dormant during the first half of the 19th century.
-The last-known surviving Elus-Cohen from the original incarnation of the order, Destigny, died in 1868.
+After Martinez de Pasqually's death, the Élus Coëns continued to operate for some time; however, divisions started to occur between various temples, which became dormant during the first half of the 19th century.
+The last-known surviving Élus Coën from the original incarnation of the order, Destigny, died in 1868.